 Air ducts lose their ability to circulate air effectively when they become unclean.
 Which may result in poor indoor air quality and worsening health conditions, including allergies, respiratory difficulties, and headaches.
 You may restore the air ducts’ ability to circulate freely by cleaning them of dust, filth, and other accumulated debris over time.
-Finally, if you do not clean the ducts of your older building, your AC would have to work hard to provide peak performance which can become expensive.
+Finally, if you do not clean the ducts of your older building, your AC will have to work hard to provide peak performance which can become expensive.

-How do clean air ducts increase comfort in older buildings?
+Q. How do clean air ducts increase comfort in older buildings?

 Your building’s air ducts distribute air from your heating, ventilation, and air conditioning (HVAC) system across the whole area.
 The air quality and comfort level of your building may suffer due to these ducts being blocked over time with dust, grime, and other debris.

 Your air ducts need to be cleaned often to counteract this issue.
 By doing this, you may raise the effectiveness of your HVAC system while also enhancing the general air quality in your building, lowering the quantity of dust and allergens present.
-Ultimately, this can result in a cosier and healthier setting for living or working.
+Ultimately, this can result in a cozier and healthier setting for living or working.

-What is the difference between a standard air conditioner and a ductless air conditioner?
+Q. What is the difference between a standard air conditioner and a ductless air conditioner?